matthewysun2020/tourneyman/README.md

 **1. Run the application.** The app will return a URL that you can access that takes you to the homepage for the tournament.

 **2. Create a tournament.** Access the given URL from any device.
-The homepage displays four buttons: Tournament Creation, Registration, Match Submission, and Bracket.
-Click on Tournament Creation, input an integer ID, and select a format.
+Click the New Tournament button, enter an integer ID, and select a tournament format.